What is The Forest School?

-The Forest School approach is to guide and facilitate children as they learn through their play and learning opportunities.
+The Forest School approach is to guide and facilitate children as they learn through their play and discoveries.
 Teachers use a student led, inquiry based approach when developing sessions which is described as an Emergent Curriculum.

-An Emergent Curriculum is a learning philosophy that is based on the democratic process and allowing individual needs, interests and passions to be fostered.
+An Emergent Curriculum is a learning philosophy that is based on the democratic process that allows individual needs, interests and passions to be fostered.
 Real-life, authentic and meaningful learning occurs naturally and teachable moments are captured.

 Teachers facilitate student learning by providing a variety of tools, resources and experiences that guide students to observe, reflect and find answers to their own questions.
 This builds independence and independent thinking.

 The forest, beach and everything nature has to offer is our platform for learning.
 As the seasons, weather and tides change, new learning opportunities emerge.
 Our days are flexible, fun and spontaneous.

-Children thrive at The Forest School because we teach children - not curriculum.
+Children thrive at The Forest School because we teach to the child - not to the curriculum.

 Meet the team.

 The Forest School is a not-for-profit social enterprise committed to improving outcomes for children through nature-based play and learning.
-It was founded by Tennille and Gavin Murdoch, both highly experienced educators and is supported by a professional advisory committee.
+It was founded in 2016 by Tennille and Gavin Murdoch; both highly experienced educators and is supported by exceptional staff and a professional advisory board.